FrittenFritz/Sidepanel/README.md

 ⚖️ License
 Sidepanel itself is open source.
 Feel free to fork and improve!

-This project includes the LibreHardwareMonitorLib.dll library, which is licensed under the Mozilla Public License 2.0 (MPL 2.0).
-The source code for the library is available at the link above.
-No changes were made to the library file itself.
+This project includes the LibreHardwareMonitorLib.dll and HidSharp.dll library, which is licensed under the Mozilla Public License 2.0 (MPL 2.0).
+The source code for the librarys is available at the link above.
+No changes were made to the library files itself.
 See license.txt for the full license text.